Roe algebras of coarse spaces via coarse geometric modules: Introduction

 A \emph{coarse geometric module for $\crse X$} or, \emph{$\crse{X}$\=/module}, (see \cref{def:coarse-module}) is a Hilbert space $\CHx$, together with a \emph{non-degenerate} unital representation $\chf{\bullet} \colon \fkA \to \CB(\CHx)$, where $\fkA$ is some Boolean algebra of subsets of $X$.
 In particular, $\paren{\chf{A}}_{A \in \fkA}$ is a family of commuting projections with $\chf{\emptyset}=0$ and $\chf{X}=1_\CHx$.
 The non-degeneracy condition is a necessary extra requirement, which implies that the module $\CHx$ can be reconstructed from the images $\chf{A}(\CHx)$ as $A$ ranges among---suitably large---uniformly bounded sets in $\fkA$.
 In particular, note that the choice of $\fkA$ is part of the definition of the module.
 If $X$ is seen as a discrete set, it makes sense to have $\fkA =\CP(X)$ and consider modules of the form $\ell^2(X,\CH)$.
 If $X$ has a topology, it is natural to take $\fkA$ to be the Borel $\sigma$-algebra and take modules of the form $L^2(X,\mu)$.
 In view of the latter example, we call the elements of $\fkA$ \emph{measurable subsets}.

-We observe that a classical geometric module $\CH_X$ for a locally compact metric space $(X,d)$ gives naturally rise to a coarse geometric module $\CHx =\CH_X$ for the coarse space $\crse X = (X,\CE_d)$, where $\CE_d$ is the coarse structure induced by the metric $d$.
+We observe that a classical geometric module $\CH_X$ for a locally compact metric space $(X,d)$ naturally gives rise to a coarse geometric module $\CHx =\CH_X$ for the coarse space $\crse X = (X,\CE_d)$, where $\CE_d$ is the coarse structure induced by the metric $d$.

-Non-degeneracy is, in fact, the bare minimum that is needed for a representation to interact meaningfully with the coarse space $\crse X$.
+Non-degeneracy is the bare minimum that is needed for a representation to interact meaningfully with the coarse space $\crse X$.
 However, in many instances more stringent conditions are needed.
 For instance, it makes sense to ask every subset of $X$ to have a \emph{controlled} measurable neighborhood (cf.\ \cref{def:coarse-containments}).
-Such a module is called \emph{admissibile} (the approach taken in \cite{winkel2021geometric} always yields admissibile modules).
+Such a module is called \emph{admissible} (the approach taken in \cite{winkel2021geometric} always yields admissible modules).
 Other useful structural properties are \emph{ampleness} and, most importantly, \emph{discreteness} (see \cref{def:ample,def:discrete} respectively).

 As it turns out, a discrete coarse geometric module is in spirit quite analogous to a module of the form $\ell^2(X,\CH)$ (see \cref{rmk:discrete modules are discrete}), hence the name.
 In particular, all the results concerning Roe-like algebras of coarse spaces realized as operator algebras on $\ell^2(X,\CH)$ can be phrased in terms of discrete modules.
 It is important to observe that the vast majority of modules that one may need to consider are indeed discrete.
-In fact, we prove that every (locally) admissibile module on a coarsely locally finite coarse space has a canonical extension to a discrete module (see \cref{prop:admissible is discrete}).
+In fact, we prove that every (locally) admissible module on a coarsely locally finite coarse space has a canonical extension to a discrete module (see \cref{prop:admissible is discrete}).